Soft & Chewy Molasses Cookies

 Looking for more delicious Christmas cookie recipes?
 You’re sure to love these family favs:

-If you try these chewy molasses cookies, let me know!
-Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
+If you try this recipe, let me know!
+Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 Molasses Cookies